 A light-emitting diode (LED) is a semiconductor light source.
 LED Light Bulbs offer long life and high energy efficiency, but initial costs are higher than those of compact fluorescent and incandescent lamps.
 Life cycle of LED lamps is multiple compared to incandescent lamps, however, degradation of LED chips reduces luminous flux over life cycle as with conventional lamps.

 Many different types of lamp may be manufactured in “long life” versions.
+Check out our article "How Long Do LED Light Bulbs Last?".
 The design often means using better quality components, different construction and manufacturing techniques as well as more stringent quality control.
 Long life is a relative term and depends very much on the technology of the lamp as shown in the table below...

 |Technology||'Standard Life'||'Long Life'|